-The mean steady-state volume of distribution (V{ss}) for sildenafil is 105 L, indicating distribution into the tissues.
+The mean steady-state volume of distribution (Vss) for sildenafil is 105 L, indicating distribution into the tissues.
 Sildenafil and its major circulating N-desmethyl metabolite are both approximately 96% bound to plasma proteins.
 Protein binding is independent of total drug concentrations.
 Based upon measurements of sildenafil in semen of healthy volunteers 90 minutes after dosing, less than 0.0002% (average 188 ng) of the administered dose may appear in the semen of patients.

-Metabolism
+Biotransformation

+It is eliminated predominantly by hepatic metabolism (mainly cytochrome P450 3A4) and is converted to an active metabolite with properties similar to the parent, sildenafil.
 Sildenafil is cleared predominantly by the CYP3A4 (major route) and CYP2C9 (minor route) hepatic microsomal isoenzymes.

-The major circulating metabolite results from N-demethylation of sildenafil, and is itself further metabolized.

-This metabolite has a PDE selectivity profile similar to sildenafil and an in vitro potency for PDE5 approximately 50% of the parent drug.

-In healthy volunteers, plasma concentrations of this metabolite are approximately 40% of those seen for sildenafil.

-The N-desmethyl metabolite is further metabolised, with a terminal half-life of approximately 4 hours.
+The major circulating metabolite results from N-demethylation of sildenafil.
+This metabolite has a phosphodiesterase selectivity profile similar to sildenafil and an in vitro potency for PDE5 approximately 50% that of the parent drug.
+Plasma concentrations of this metabolite are approximately 40% of those seen for sildenafil.
+The N-desmethyl metabolite is further metabolised, with a terminal half life of approximately 4 h.